nvtkaszpir/rpi-power-button/README.md

 ## Usage

+1. read this file from start to end :)
-1. install as in installation section below
+2. install as in installation section below
-2. adjust src/rpi-power-button/power-button.py top section and systemd files
+3. adjust environment vars of systemd files
-3. restart systemd service
+4. restart systemd service
-4. press desired gpio button, see if the shutdown trigger works as expected
+5. press desired gpio button, see if the shutdown trigger works as expected
-5. revert from `DEMO` mode, restart service.
+6. revert from `DEMO` mode, restart service.

 In default setup: